Graduate Diploma in Legal Practice Mid-Year Entry

-All applicants must have successfully completed a Bachelor of Laws (LLB), or met the concurrent study criteria specified by the admitting authority in their state or territory.
-Those who studied their LLB overseas will need to have their qualifications accredited by the South Australian Board of Examiners before they can commence the GDLP, and should contact the Law Society of South Australia to discuss these requirements.
+To apply, you must have successfully completed a Bachelor of Laws (LLB), or met the criteria specified by admitting authorities in your state or territory.
+If you studied your LLB overseas you’ll need to have your qualifications accredited by the South Australian Board of Examiners before you can commence the GDLP.
+You can contact the Law Society of South Australia to discuss these requirements.

 Choose your applicant type to view the relevant admissions information for this program.